santacruzAI/MLPhasesOfMatter/README.md

 We further implement a feedforward neural network and show that it performs near chance on the Topological Phase.
 As a result, we then show that a Convolutional Neural Network achieves high accuracy.

+In addition to the above, we implement the Toy Models found in Appendices A and C respectively.
+In the former case, we validate the paper's premise that a neural network can both effectively encode and learn the magnetization of Ising Model configurations.

 Finally, we intend to synthesize Square Ice Lattices and demonstrate that a Feedforward Neural Network performs highly here, and then work on further extensions to this approach to generalize well across diverse lattices.

 ## **References:**